Finance Corps

 The United States Army Finance Corps is a combat service support (CSS) branch of the United States Army.
 The Finance Corps traces its foundation to 16 June 1775, when the Second Continental Congress established the office of Paymaster General of the Army.
 The Pay Department became a separate department in 1816, and the Finance Department was created by law on 1 July 1920.
 It became the Finance Corps in 1950.
 It is responsible for financial operations, most notably payroll and resource management.

 Finance Corps units

-Corps-level financial management formations exist in Europe, South Korea, as well as at Fort Bragg, North Carolina, and at Fort Cavazos, Texas.
+Corps-level financial management formations exist in Europe, South Korea, as well as at Fort Bragg, North Carolina, and at Fort Hood, Texas.

 The 18th Financial Management Support Center (18 FMSC) provides financial management services to the units of the XVIII Airborne Corps.
 It is based at Fort Bragg, North Carolina and its higher headquarters (HQ) is the 1st Theater Sustainment Command (1st TSC) Fort Bragg, North Carolina.
 The 18th FMSC is responsible for the 24th Financial Management Company (FMCO), the 33rd FMCO, the 82nd FMCO, the 101st FMCO, and the 126th FMCO.

 The mission of the 18th Financial Management Center is: